lilciv/RustServerInstaller/README.md

 Oxide Support (Release Branch Only)

-Creation of StartServer.bat and UpdateServer.bat files based on user values.
+Creation of StartServer.bat, UpdateServer.bat, and WipeServer.bat files based on user values.

 ## How To Use
 Launch the RustServerInstaller.bat file.